Cinder Multiple Backends

 openstack volume type create nfs

-# Associate each type with a backend name
+# Associate types with backend names

 openstack volume type set ssd --property volume_backend_name=ssd-storage